hyuncat/hyuncat.github.io/_posts/2024-11-15-art-of-variables.md

 ## Refactoring

 ### A poorly-organized voxel rotating class
-So I started unpacking some of the 💩 I had written in the past month.
+I started unpacking some of the 💩 I had written in the past month.
 The algorithm required frequent voxel rotations and comparisons for symmetry / mapping, so I had decided to create a "VoxelRotater" class which was supposed to deal with everything related to rotating these guys.
 But looking back, it contained a bunch of random functions not even related to rotating or voxels, was extremely messy, and had no consistent scheme to its member function arguments / return values.

 When I went to refactor it, I found there were so many considerations to organizing the code.
 Should I rotate the voxel, or just the bonds?
 Should I return just the bonds, or an entirely new voxel?
 Each voxel is like a node in a huge graph though, so how do I manage references to all the connections and partner-voxels in either case?